Filmmaking Challenge

 Q: Are the End Credits counted as part of the 5 min duration?

 A: No, the maximum duration of the “story” must be under 5 minutes.
 The End Credits are allowed to run for 30 seconds on top of the 5 minutes.
-Please note, any Start Credits are included in the 5 minutes.
+Please note that any Start Credits are included in the 5 minutes.

 Q: What music can I use?

-Q: Can I use archive material that I have shot prior to the competition’s timescale?
+Q: Can I use archive material that I have shot before the competition’s timescale?

-A: You are allowed to use a reasonable amount of archive pictures and footage so long as you own the rights to use them and it is clear that the documentary at large was made during the challenge timescale between 11 June to 22 September 2025.
+A: You are allowed to use a reasonable amount of archive pictures and footage so long as you own the rights to use them, and it is clear that the documentary at large was made during the challenge timescale.

 Q: Do I need to be a professional filmmaker to take part?